tlwilliams895/gis-devops/docs/_sources/week02/project/index.rst.txt

   '/this/is/the/full/path/to/the/file' DELIMITER ',' CSV HEADER;

 * Every time Spring Boot starts up, it will run an ``import.sql`` file located in ``src/main/resources``, if the `ddl-auto` property is set to ``create`` or ``create-drop``.
 This is a convenient way to populate your database via CSV file.
 * Remember, Spring Boot is set to recreate your database every time it starts up.
+That can be changed by adjusting the value of `spring.jpa.hibernate.ddl-auto` in application.properties.

 Setup Project
 =============